rsaxor/spectrum-pos/README.md

-# Spectrum Retail Sales Microservice Portal
+# Spectrum Retail Sales Microservice Portal <br>(A full-stsack Next.js web application)
+- **In accordance to Dubai International Financial Center (DIFC) compliance requirements for retail-type store**

-This is a full-stack Next.js web application designed to function as a microservice portal.
-Its primary purpose is to collect daily sales data from multiple retailers (via CSV upload or manual form input) and securely submit it to an external REST API.
-It also saves a copy of all successful transactions to a private Firebase Firestore database for internal viewing, searching, sorting, and exporting.
+- Its primary purpose is to collect daily sales data from multiple retailers (via CSV upload or manual form input) and securely submit it to an external REST API.
+- It also saves a copy of all successful transactions to a private Firebase Firestore database for internal viewing, searching, sorting, and exporting.

 ## Features